Maintenance downtime scheduled through Dec. 12

 Hospital Value-Based Purchasing Overview

-Congress authorized inpatient Hospital Value-Based Purchasing (HVBP) in Section 3001(a) of the Affordable Care Act.
+Congress authorized inpatient Hospital Value-Based Purchasing (VBP) in Section 3001(a) of the Affordable Care Act.
 The program uses the hospital quality data reporting infrastructure developed for the Hospital Inpatient Quality Reporting (IQR) Program, which was authorized by Section 501(b) of the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.

 Hospital VBP is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.

 The program will implement value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in over 3,500 hospitals across the country.

 Hospitals will be paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.

-The HVBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
+The VBP program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
 Specifically, Hospital VBP seeks to encourage hospitals to improve the quality and safety of care that Medicare beneficiaries and all patients receive during acute-care inpatient stays by:

 - Eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm).